 Focusing on the role of digital technology in the design technology industry, these sessions combine analogue hands-on experiences with an introduction to designing through software.

 During the 1.5hr session students will learn to use the software to create an design response to a user brief.
 Supporting the National Curriculum for Design and Technology and tailored for key stages 2,3,4 and 5.

-The workshop is accompanied by a visit to a Design Museum temporary gallery that links closest to the content of the session.
+The workshop is accompanied by a visit to a Design Museum temporary exhibition that links closest to the content of the session.

 The next digital design workshops will be taking place on 9th - 23rd March as part of British Science Week.

 Students will explore the world of app design and use their research to create a user centred app in special software.
 Combined with a visit to one of the temporary exhibitions.